 Conventional fertilisation techniques aim to distribute the fertiliser equally over the land at fixed moments during the growing season.
 This technique results in areas and time periods with excessive or limited amounts of nutrients, because there is spatial and temporal variation in soil nutrient availability and crop nutrient requirements.
 Precision fertilisation is able to apply a variable amount of fertiliser to the soil.
-Making sure that the soil nutrient availability equals the nutrient requirements, will reduce the risk of N and P leaching to ground -and surface water or N emission (e.g., N2O, NOx, CH4 and NH3) to the atmosphere.
+Making sure that the soil nutrient availability equals the nutrient requirements, will reduce the risk of N and P leaching to ground -and surface water or N emission (e.g., N2O, NO_x, CH4 and NH3) to the atmosphere.
 Precision fertilisation can also be applied for soil carbon sequestration.
 Identifying the spatial variation in C sink capacity can help C sequestration.
 Different tools that are used for precision agriculture can reduce gaps and overlaps in fieldwork and the compaction caused by heavy machinery (Van der Wal, 2014).
 From an environmental perspective, precision fertilisation can stimulate C sequestration, optimize crop growth, and improve or restore soil life and soil structure.
 Indirectly, it can improve ecology, biodiversity and human health by reducing environmental losses.

-Adaptation of precision agriculture
+Adoption of precision agriculture

-Reducing the costs farmers spend on fertilisers (Lencses et al., 2014) while increasing agricultural productivity (Robertson et al., 2007; Robertson et al., 2009) makes precision agriculture an attractive adaptation strategy.
-The adaptation of precision fertilisation is increasing throughout Europe.
+Reducing the costs farmers spend on fertilisers (Lencses et al., 2014) while increasing agricultural productivity (Robertson et al., 2007; Robertson et al., 2009) makes precision agriculture an attractive adoption strategy.
+The adoption of precision fertilisation is increasing throughout Europe.
 According to CEMA (2016), about 70 to 80% of new farm equipment sold has a precision farming component.
+In most cases this will refer to GPS devices on tractors, for specific equipment related to precision fertilization, e.g. for variable rate technology, the adoption will be much lower.
 The main benefits of precision agriculture mentioned by Dutch farmers were: (i) the reduced gaps and overlaps in fieldwork, (ii) the possibility to work more accurate, and (iii) the techniques are time savers and make farmers less tired (Van der Wal, 2014).
 Another benefit for farmers mentioned by Silva et al. (2011) is the managerial improvements, which leads to informed decision making.

-Farm size, the willingness of farmers to adopt and country-specific agricultural systems are important drivers in the adaptation of precision fertilisation (Blackmore et al, 2006).
+Farm size, the willingness of farmers to adopt and country-specific agricultural systems are important drivers in the adoption of precision fertilisation (Blackmore et al, 2006).
 Dutch farmers that did not adopt to precision agriculture mentioned the small size of their arable fields, the expected lack in financial benefit and awaiting for further developments as major reasons (UNIFARM, 2015).
-The adaptation of precision fertilisation can be stimulated by reducing the investment cost (Fountas et al.,

-2005), organising trainings and providing technical support (Robertson et al., 2007), easing the use of data, and providing user friendly software (Fountas et al., 2005).
-Improved collaborations between developers and users of precision fertiliser tools, and between research institutes working on accelerated adoption of technologies and solutions for climate change mitigation would boost the adaptation of precision fertilisation (Beck et al., 2014).
+The adoption of precision fertilisation can be stimulated by reducing the investment cost (Fountas et al., 2005), organising trainings and providing technical support (Robertson et al., 2007), easing the use of data, and providing user friendly software (Fountas et al., 2005).
+Improved collaborations between developers and users of precision fertiliser tools, and between research institutes working on accelerated adoption of technologies and solutions for climate change mitigation would boost the adoption of precision fertilisation (Beck et al., 2014).

-3.3.2 Precision agriculture technologies
+4.2 Precision agriculture technologies